-The train journey between Hoi An and Hué, for instance, passes through thick jungle vegetation as well as along the beautiful coastline of central Vietnam.
-If you book a late afternoon train you can enjoy spectacular views of the sun setting over remote fishing villages from the comfort of your train carriage.
+The train journey between Da Nang and Hué, for instance, passes through thick jungle vegetation as well as along the beautiful coastline of central Vietnam.
+If you book a late afternoon train, you can enjoy spectacular views of the sun setting over remote fishing villages from the comfort of your train carriage.

 One extra benefit you may not have thought about

-Investments in railways is an important step forward in reducing our carbon footprint.
-Expansion of railway networks can therefore help reduce our global carbon footprint.
+Investments in railways are an important step forward in reducing our carbon footprint.
+Expansion of railway networks can, therefore, help reduce our global carbon footprint.
 Growth in railway passenger numbers is especially high in India and Southeast Asia, where the International Union of Railways predicts a seven-fold increase in railway passengers by 2050.
 The more people who opt to travel by train, the more companies and governments are incentivized to invest in the modernization of trains and expanding rail networks.

 In Thailand for example, the transportation sector currently contributes around 20% to the country’s total GHG emissions.
 To minimize the carbon footprint, the government plans to expand the train and metro rail connectivity across the Bangkok metropolitan region.
-Moreover, a new high speed railway to be opened in 2023 will connect 3 major airports; Don Mueang and Suvarnabhumi airport in Bangkok as well as the international airport in Pattaya (U-Tapao), which is located about 170km from Bangkok.
-These advancements will not only solve the huge problem of traffic jams that Bangkok faces, but also make the train a better alternative to travel from the airport to Bangkok.
+Moreover, a new high-speed railway to be opened in 2025 will connect 3 major airports; Don Mueang and Suvarnabhumi airports in Bangkok as well as the international airport in Pattaya (U-Tapao), located about 170km from Bangkok.
+These advancements will not only solve Bangkok’s huge traffic jams but also make the train a better alternative to travel from the airport to Bangkok.

 As travelers, we have the opportunity to influence the type of transport that receives our investment.
-When we choose to travel by train as opposed to taking a short haul flight, we encourage countries to invest further in rail infrastructure.
-Travelers, local residents, and the environment, will all benefit from this in the long run.
+When we choose to travel by train as opposed to taking a short-haul flight, we encourage countries to invest further in rail infrastructure.
+Travelers, locals, and the environment will all benefit from this in the long run.